LennyTrinh/SQL-Project/QA.md

-### In starting_with_data.md Question 4, the answer was 0.59% of visitors actually bought.
-That number seems awefully low.
+### In starting_with_data.md Question 4, the answer was 0.57% of visitors actually bought.
+That number seems awfully low.
 Let's verify it.

 #Step 1: Calculate the number of distinct visitors.